alpas/alpasdev/src/main/resources/docs/migrations.md

 ### [Migration Structure](#migration-structure)

 Migrations work by tracking your migration files under `database/migrations` folders in a database table called `migrations`.
-Migrations files are named as the time when these files are created.
+Migrations files are named after the time when these files are created.
-These helps to keep track of them easily as well as to sort them chronologically.
+This helps to keep track of them easily as well as to sort them chronologically.

 When a migration is run, it checks if any of migration files are already migrated or not.
 All the outstanding migrations are then run in one batch, which is numbered.
 When performing the